LukeGrahamLandry/franca/devlog.md

   - debug print the register values after running each trace.
   - ohh that's 0x2000004 because my fragile os detecting this its macos because im not doing write_argc_argv_envp
 - mmap, mprotect.
 (68); cas.
 (81); write/exit.
 (96);
+- now sudoku. add.uh,div.
+(196); crash. rem,udiv lets me print numbers.
+  `for values[best_s]` is a bunch of 66978812. im seeing trailing_zeros as something else clearly. op_imm sll gets to be reused as something else when the immediate is too large. ctz,ones.
+(210);

 > the magic words for producing a disassembler are:
 ```
 nix-shell -p pkgsCross.riscv64.buildPackages.binutils
 riscv64-unknown-linux-gnu-objdump
 ```

+backend
+- rv isel cmp_int_zero, if a1==0, don't need to insert an extra nop xor. self compile bytes of code: 1359644 -> 1335016 (1.8%)

 ## (Sep 6) rv emu